 Yes.
-The cafeterias on both campuses operate on an online pre-order basis for students from Kindergarten up to grade 8.
-Registration forms for the lunch program are available from the Lower School Office and the Sindelfingen Office.
+The cafeterias on both campuses operate on an online pre-order basis for students from Early Years 4 up to grade 8.
+Registration forms for the lunch program are available from the Degerloch Upper and Lower School Offices as well as the Sindelfingen Office.
 Once registered, ordering and payment is direct to our provider, Michael Schmitt Gastro.

 Menu 1 – a meat or fish menu with vegetables, salad and a dessert or fresh fruit